 We are passionate about spreading messages to organisations around topics relating to fatherhood, diversity and masculinity.

-Elliott has solid experience of creating and implementing successful D&I strategies in Central Government, with extensive experience advising staff at all levels, from the Board to operational delivery.
 Elliott is a trustee at anti-bullying charity Kidscape and a contributor for The Independent, where he writes about diversity issues.
-His latest article was shared on Twitter by none other than The Rock!
+His first article went viral and was shared 17k times in two days, his latest article was shared on Twitter by none other than The Rock!

-Elliott regularly speaks to corporate and educational audiences.
+Elliott is a CIPD qualified facilitator and an international speaking.
+He regularly speaks to corporate and educational audiences.
 Recent clients include Nationwide Building Society, BNP Paribas, Harvard Business School, Business in The Community, Equality Human Rights Commission and Action for Children.